karansinghbisht011/DictionaRead/README.md

 ## Features

 - **Quick Lookup**: Select any word or phrase and press `Cmd+Shift+L` (Mac) or `Ctrl+Shift+L` (Windows)
-- **Smart Positioning**: Popup appears above your selection without blocking text
+- **Smart Positioning**: Popup intelligently appears above or below your selection to avoid covering the text
-- **Adaptive Theming**: Automatically adjusts to light/dark page themes
+- **Dynamic Contrast**: Automatically calculates optimal colors based on page background brightness
 - **Fallback Support**: If no definition is found, provides a Google search link
 - **Toggle Control**: Enable/disable the extension via the popup panel